 In the Gilmore house there is no surer sign of Easter than onion skin boiled eggs.
-I like them much more than the traditional store kit dyed kind because they have a subtle onion scent that lingers even after you peel them.
+I like them much more than the traditional store kit dyed kind because they have a subtle onion scent that lingers even after you peel them with a boiled egg peeler.
 In fact sometimes I’ll even make them off season.

 We do 3 dozen at a time and the recipe is very simple-

 Directions: Collect the onion skins, just the dry papery part, the more the better.
 No need to be fussy.

 Toss them in the bottom of your big pot, gently place your eggs, water to cover and you may need to replace periodically.

 Simmering boil for as long as you want, at least 30 minutes.
 The longer the darker the color.
 Adding Red Onion skins also darkens the color.

 If you have cardboard cartons you can use them for draining racks.
 The color will tend to rub off pressure points or if you rub them before they have cooled and the color has set.
 Overnight is best.